Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Related Works

 Although PETL methods can save most trainable parameters, they do not reduce much memory requirement and training time during training.
 NLP researchers first studied this issue.
-Since the inserted structures are located inside the backbone models, massive gradients of the large pre-trained backbone model need to be kept in GPU memory during training, making the PETL methods not memory and time efficient \cite{sung2022lst}\cite{liu2022mathcal}.
-Instead of adding learnable modules to the frozen backbone, Y-tuning \cite{liu2022mathcal} learns extra task-specific label representations and fuses these label representations with the output of the frozen pre-trained model.
-This design does not require computing gradients for pre-trained parameters, but it does not achieve good performance and is challenging to extend to tasks other than classification.
-LST \cite{sung2022lst} creates a sideway for trainable structures so that gradients for backpropagation only depends on the side structures during training.
-Since the output dimension of every T5 Block is the same, these side structures can be directly linked to the LM head.
-This T5-based LST is not applicable to visual models where the intermediate dimension varies with stages.
-Therefore, we propose $\mathrm{E^3VA}$, a parameter-efficient, memory-efficient and time-efficient visual adapter, to address these issues.
+Since the inserted structures are located inside the backbone models, to calculate gradients for these parameters, the backpropagation still need to go through the large backbone model, making the PETL methods not memory and time efficient \cite{sung2022lst,liu2022mathcal}.
+Gradient checkpointing \cite{chen2016training} trades extra time for reduced memory by clearing activations of certain layers and recomputing them during a backward pass.
+Y-tuning \cite{liu2022mathcal} learns extra task-specific label representations and fuses them with the output of the backbone model.
+This design avoids backpropagation through pre-trained model, but it does not achieve good performance and is challenging to extend to tasks other than classification.
+LST \cite{sung2022lst} utilizes lightweight transformer structures pruned from the backbone as the side network.
+It's designed for NLP tasks and can not be directly used in CV models such as Swin Transformer, and it cannot achieve comparable performance to full fine-tuning and other PETL methods.
+In contrast, we design the adapter highway to retain the expressiveness of adapter tuning while saving memory and time cost.
+We propose several novel designs to improve accuracy and training efficiency, which include special designs for CV models.
+It achieves comparable performance to full fine-tuning and other PETL methods.